Search

 I did a little reading up on Earth Day history.
 And I found it ironic to see images from the first Earth Day in 1970 … showing Earth Day celebrants wearing symbolic face masks in New York City.

-We’ve become used to wearing masks in the past year because of the pandemic.
+We became used to wearing masks in the world because of the pandemic.
 And for a while, environmental pollution was lower because we all stayed home to avoid the virus.

 But now that’s changing …